 In the 1970s, BROC founders Dr. Bo Strange and Dr. James Kilroy developed a close working relationship with LSU Athletics through their involvement as team physicians for LSU Football.
 At the same time that each doctor was coming to campus to take turns traveling with the team, LSU Athletics was growing rapidly, adding on multiple new sports teams.
 With this growth also came an increased need for more athletic trainers.

 With a high demand from LSU students, an official athletic training major was created for students to receive a bachelor’s degree* in athletic training through the School of Kinesiology.
 Since the creation of this major, BROC has stood true in their loyalty to consistent support of LSU Kinesiology students and has expanded their support to include Kinesiology students of all academic focus areas like human movement science and physical activity and health.
-BROC physicians and staff work together to educate LSU students and expand their learning through real-world education and partnering together to allow LSU students to shadow with athletic trainers, physical therapists, and occupational therapists.
+BROC physicians and staff work together to educate LSU students and expand their learning through real-world education and partnering together to allow LSU students to shadow with athletic trainers, physical therapists, occupational therapists, physician assistants, and medical doctors.

 The outstanding quality of mentorship which LSU Kinesiology students receive from BROC professionals has truly allowed BROC and SOK’s relationship to grow and thrive for 50+ years.
 Get to know some of our amazing preceptors that work with LSU School of Kinesiology athletic training students!